 With the advent of HD video in cameras that didn’t have to be connected to a recorder with a half-inch thick cable, he launched out producing more learning materials for UK government sponsored programmes and promotional DVDs for a variety of clients, including holiday rental companies.

-These days he’s exploring the delights of using vintage lenses on modern DSLR video cameras as well as the potential of the latest GoPro cameras also fitted with interchangeable lenses.
+These days he’s exploring the delights of using vintage lenses on modern cameras.

-Recent productions include documentary films shot in the UK and Spain, promotional content for holiday rental companies, performance video for musicians and showcase shorts on food producers in the east of England.
+Recent productions include documentary films shot in the UK and Spain, promotional content for holiday rental companies, performance and short documentary films for musicians and showcase shorts on food producers in the east of England.